elunna/nerfhack-changelog/README.md

 * When hit, it deals 7-14 damage and wounds your legs for 10-19 turns.

 #### Magic beam traps
-* Ported from EvilHack
+* A new trap ported from EvilHack
 * Magic beam traps only start appearing after level 14
 * When you (or a monster) steps on this trap, it shoots a random ray type from a pre-set location that crosses through the beam trap.
 The beam type is set for each trap, so once you notice it shoots fire rays, it will always shoot fire rays.
 * Magic beam traps can very rarely shoot disintegration rays.

 #### Grease traps
-* New creation debuting in NerfHack
+* A new creation debuting in NerfHack
 * Grease traps function similarly to rust traps, but they spray a blast of grease at the player or monster that stepped on it.
 * When you step on a grease trap, you either slip in a puddle of grease or get sprayed by a grease hose.
 * When stepped on, the trap disarms with a random 1 in 15 chance.